ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 Android apps
 ========================

-`Anbox <https://anbox.io>`_ is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as UBports.
+`Anbox <https://anbox.io>`_ is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as Ubuntu Touch.

 .. note::
     "Computer" refers to another device you can connect your Ubuntu Touch device to.
-    Your attached computer must have ``adb`` and ``fastboot`` installed.
+    Your USB-attached computer must have ``adb`` and ``fastboot`` installed.

 .. note::
     You will need to execute commands on your Ubuntu Touch device (and/or attached computer) to install Anbox and APKs.